X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars

 \subsection{Neutron star cooling}

-To analyze the state of superdense matter and the emission properties of the strongly magnetized NSs, we have modified the publicly available NSCool Code~\cite{2016ascl.soft09009P}.
-A Fortran-based cooling computational program that solves the energy balance and the heat transport equations.
+To analyze the state of highly dense matter and the emission properties of the strongly magnetized NSs, we have modified the publicly available NSCool code~\cite{2016ascl.soft09009P}.
+A Fortran-based cooling computational code that solves the equations related to energy balance and heat transport.
 This package also contains various pre-built stars, different EoSs, and a TOV integrator to form the stars.
-By considering the spherically symmetric NSs, their interior as an isothermal, and solving its energy conservation equation, one can reasonably understand various cooling simulations of such compact objects.
-The equation for conservation of energy as per the Newtonian formulation is given by:~\cite{2006NuPhA777497P} :
+Considering the spherically symmetric NSs with interiors as isothermal and solving its energy balance equation, one can reasonably understand the various cooling simulations of such compact objects.
+The equation for the conservation of energy of a star as per the Newtonian formulation is given by~\cite{2006NuPhA777497P}: